01 Jan 2009

 As part of Lichfields’ graphic design team, I produce quality consultation materials for face to face and digital events every day.

 Historically, whilst extremely helpful, cost and time have been barriers to supplying hand-made scale models for consultation use.
-In recent years, the growth in the 3D printing (which has been compared to the second industrial revolution) has seen a rise in businesses using 3D printing as a tool to produce models easier, faster and cheaper.
-See my blog XXX for further detail.
+In recent years, the growth in 3D printing (which has been compared to the second industrial revolution) has seen a rise in businesses using 3D printing as a tool to produce models easier, faster and cheaper.
+See my blog 3D Printing in construction, health and manufacturing for further detail.
 Scale models give you the freedom to walk around a project, pick up individual elements and to view it from any angle.
-By using 3D printing, models are now far easier to produce accurately and economically so to engage more widely in the planning process.
+By using 3D printing, models are now far easier to produce accurately and economically to engage more widely in the planning process.